 A body free from tension, aches and pains provides the foundation for a clear mind and improved focus - the perfect medicine for today's world.

-Class numbers are small, I am able to work around each individual student’s limitations, nothing is ever taken too seriously in class - and we all enjoy a coffee after the morning sessions.
+I am able to work around each individual student’s limitations, nothing is ever taken too seriously in class - and we all enjoy a coffee after the morning sessions.

 Regular yoga is helping to keep my back injury under control and maintain flexibility and strength, I have been attending twice a week for almost 12 months now and have a notice a massive improvement in my lower back, hips and core strength.